Certified Supply Chain Professional (CSCP)

 1. Inventory Management

-3. Inventory and the Flow of Materials
+3. Inventory Tracking and Accuracy

 8. Midterm

-9. Process Management – Lean and Six Sigma
+9. Process Management - Lean and Six Sigma in the Supply Chain

-1. Lean Thinking
+1. Lean Thinking and Supply Chain Management

 2. Kanban Systems